theheking/intro-to-command-line-hpc/practical_overview/6_Writing_Scripts_workingwithdata.md

-Katana - How to start an batch job
+Wolfpack - How to start an batch job
 -------------------------------------------
 A batch job is a script that runs autonomously on a compute node.
 The script must contain the necessary sequence of commands to complete a task independently of any input from the user.
-This section contains information about how to create and submit a batch job on Katana.
+This section contains information about how to create and submit a batch job on Wolfpack.

 You must now edit your bad-reads-script.sh to have the same format as below.